 Admission to the museum and trails is always free.
 Some exhibitions require an entry fee.

-Due to the recent rise in COVID-19 cases, we recommend that all visitors ages 2 and up wear a face covering while indoors.
-In addition, we require all staff to wear face coverings indoors, as well as guests who are not yet vaccinated.
+Per CDC’s updated guidelines, we are now requiring all visitors ages 2 and up and staff to wear a face covering indoors and for outdoor programs except while eating or drinking.
 Masks will be available upon entry for those who do not have one.

 Closed on Thanksgiving and Christmas.